 How to Save Money on Wedding Flowers

-If you still want to have someone arrange your flowers, you can order flowers in bulk online or at big box stores like Costco.
+If you still want someone to arrange your flowers, you can order flowers in bulk online or at a big box store.
 Then, you can supplement these flowers with whatever you’ve grown that is blooming at the right time.

 P.S.
-Want to see one of the weddings I’ve done the flowers for?
-Click here to see a beautiful coral & navy themed wedding.
+Want to see one of the first weddings I arranged flowers for?
+Click here to see a beautiful coral & navy-themed wedding.

 How to Arrange Your Own Wedding Flowers